GOTCHA: Real-Time Video Deepfake Detection via Challenge-Response: Supplementary Material for Gotcha

-\subsection{Data collection}
+\subsection{Data Collection}

-After providing consent, the participants were allowed to withdraw their participation at any time.
-Although the data collected was made available to the research community, a data release form protected each participant's interests.
-Unless otherwise stated, all source images used in the paper are samples from the collected dataset.

-Each participant will be requested to do one or several examples representing the following categories, with their short form used in the main paper in parenthesis:

-\begin{enumerate} \item (Angles) Two minutes of looking directly into the camera (for the NERF). \item (Head rotation) Rotate head side-to-side.
-Look up and down.
-Ask to do 5 seconds per side as far as possible but comfortably.
-So the video would be around 25 seconds. \item (Hand on Face) Cover eyes.
-Cover the left half, right half, and lower half of their face with one of their hands.
-Each time bring the hand down. \item (Sunglasses) Wear sunglasses. \item (Clear Glasses) clear glasses with the shine of the lamp.
-Get the shine working first, then ask the person to remove the glasses and start recording. \item (Cloth) Move a small handkerchief or dust cloth in front of the face. \item (Facemask) Put a facemask and count loudly from 1 to 10.
-Take off the facemask. \item (Poke Cheek) Poke one of their cheeks with a finger. \item (Tongue Out) Take (a small portion of) tongue out. \item (Expression) Express laughter for 10 seconds and frowning (anger) for 10 seconds. \item (Standup) Stand up slowly and sit down. \item (Flash) Dim the room's light and Flashlight on the face with a torch. \end{enumerate}
+\textbf{Instructions for Participants.} We gave participants the following instructions and recorded a video for each task: \begin{enumerate}[nosep,parsep=2pt,leftmargin=*] \item While the camera moves around you for about two minutes, capturing the face from different angles, please sit still. \item Rotate your head from side to side, then look up and down.
+Please spend about 5 seconds on each side, rotating as comfortably as possible, totaling around 25 seconds. \item Cover your eyes with a hand, followed by covering the left half, the right, and finally, the lower half of the face. \item Put on the provided sunglasses, and then take them off. \item Wear the provided clear glasses, ensuring they reflect a lamp light shining.
+After setting up the reflection, we start recording.
+Finally, the participant should remove the glasses. \item Put on a face mask and count from 1 to 10 out loud.
+Then, remove the facemask. \item Press a finger against a cheek. \item Stick out a small portion of the tongue. \item Laugh for 10 seconds, then frown, as if angry, for another 10 seconds. \item Slowly stand up and then sit back down. \item Dim the room light and keep the flashing light on the face for 10 seconds. \end{enumerate}

-Three passive challenges -- Piecewise Affine, Cutout, and Color Filter -- were created using the `Angles' video.
-The dataset also includes recording each participant counting from 1 to 50 with 1 per second.